 Eligible activities under this programme include:

-- the development and operation of the common components of the European electronic systems for customs (EES)***;
+- the development and operation of the common components of the European electronic systems for taxation (EES)***;

 - collaborative activities between the administrations and their experts, and between the administrations and the Commission, as well as with other partners – seminars, workshops, project groups, networks, expert teams, study/working visits, etc.;